May 4th 2018

 If you have ruled out DHA but are still suffering skin-wise, James has some invaluable inside knowledge to help you get back on track.

-“There are some amazing products available for those who have certain skin conditions such as dryness and eczema.
-DHA can be extremely dehydrating in itself, so if you are prone to dryness I recommend Clarins Liquid Bronze, £20, for the face.
+“There are some amazing products available for those who have certain skin conditions such as psoriasis and eczema.
+DHA can be extremely dehydrating in itself, so if you are prone to dryness I recommend Clarins Liquid Bronze, £21 for 125ml, for the face.
 It has a light textured formula that is kind to sensitive skin and it feels really refreshing on application.”

-For an all-over body solution, James recommends avoiding naughty alcohol and parabens at all costs.
-Sienna X tanning products are free of both of these nasties and also contain skin soothing Aloe Vera.
-James also loves the range for its variety of tanning strengths:
+For an all-over body solution, James recommends avoiding alcohol at all costs as this will further aggravate tan self-induced dryness.
+Sienna X tanning products are alcohol-free and also contain skin soothing aloe vera and James loves the range for its variety of tanning strengths too:

-“There are eight different strengths to choose from, which means that you can choose a lighter colour, which has the benefit of being less dehydrating.”
+“There are eight different 'strengths' to choose from, which means that you can choose a lighter colour which also has the benefit of being less dehydrating thanks to the lower quantities of DHA.”

-It’s worth bearing in mind that it’s important to treat the initial skin problem for at least two weeks prior to tanning, so if you have an eczema or psoriasis flare up wait for at least a fortnight before tanning with a gentle tanner that is suitable for sensitive skins.
+It’s worth bearing in mind that it’s important to treat the initial skin problem for at least two weeks prior to tanning, so if you have an eczema or psoriasis flare-up wait for at least a fortnight before tanning with a gentle tanner that is suitable for sensitive skin.

-As well as St Tropez Sensitive and Sienna X, there are some great fake tans for dry or reactive skin on the market.
-Again, a patch test is advised before use, and if you are pregnant always test before applying a self-tan even if you did not previously suffer a reaction, as changes in hormone levels can make skin more prone to sensitivity.
+As well as St Tropez Sensitive and Sienna X, there are other fantastic fake tan options for dry or reactive skin on the market, but again a patch test is advised before use, and if you are pregnant always test before applying a self-tan even if you did not previously suffer a reaction, as changes in hormone levels can make skin more prone to sensitivity.

 Here are my best fake tans for sensitive skin...

-The Thermal Spring Water One: Vichy Capital Soleil Self Tan, £14
+The Thermal Spring Water One: Vichy Idéal Soleil Bronzing Self-Tanning Milk, £14 for 100ml

 Vichy Laboratoires are renowned for their hypoallergenic, soothing thermal spa water based products, and this self-tan qualifies on both counts.
 Tested on sensitive skin under dermatological control, this hydrating cream is rich in vitamin E and delivers a natural sunkissed glow one hour after application.
 A great option for hesitant first timers.